 For transit, the MPO assumes that revenue levels will be generally the same as in previous years.
-However, due to economic changes and inflation costs, the MPO estimates the Year of Expenditure (YOE) funding will increase by 3 percent by each year.
-The chart below provides an estimate of expected transit funding for fiscal years 2020-2045.
-Federal, state, and local revenue projections shown in the chart below are based on 2010 estimates.
+However, due to economic changes and inflation costs, the MPO estimates the Year of Expenditure (YOE) funding will increase by 5 percent by each year.
+The chart below provides an estimate of expected transit funding for fiscal years 2025-2050.
+Federal, state, and local revenue projections shown in the chart below are based on 2024 estimates.

-One other item to note about the above chart is that figures shown for fiscal years 2020-2023 are consistent with those in the respective Transportation Improvement Program.
-Total transit funding for these four years is expected to be \$9,509,957.
+One other item to note about the chart below is that figures shown for fiscal years 2025-2028 are consistent with those in the respective Transportation Improvement Program.
+Total transit funding for these four years is expected to be \$18,235,913.
+This is a combination of Categories 5307 and 5339.

-To provide a more through breakdown of transit funding, the chart below shows expected funds by category.
-The first chart represents fiscal years 2020-2025.
-The second chart shows 2026-2045.
-For fiscal year 2020-2025, the total estimated revenue from the combination of federal, state, and local funds is approximately \$14,703,582.
+To provide a more through breakdown of transit funding, the chart on page 102 shows expected funds by category.
+The first chart represents fiscal years 2025-2028.
+The second chart shows 2029-2050.
+For fiscal year 2029-2050, the total estimated revenue from the combination of federal, state, and local funds is approximately \$176,516,923.

-Transit Project Funding
+Transit Project List